asmcos/requests/README.md

 # Requests
 Requests is an HTTP library, it is easy to use.
 Similar to Python requests.

-Warning: Session is not safe in multi goroutine.
+Warning: Session is not safe in multiple goroutines.
 You can not do as following:

     // Bad!
-Do not call session in in multi goroutine!!!!! session := requests.Sessions()
+Do not call session in in multiple goroutines!!!!! session := requests.Sessions()

     // goroutine 1